What is Productivity?

 When we are not failing we are not doing a bad job … is that the same as doing a good job?

-Q: Does excellence = not excrement?
+Q: Does excellent = not excrement?

-The succeed-or-fail dichotomy is a distorting simplification created by applying an arbitrary threshold to a continuous measure of performance.
+And the succeed-or-fail dichotomy is a distorting simplification created by applying an arbitrary threshold to a continuous measure of performance.

-And how, specifically, have we designed our current system to avoid failure?
+So, how, specifically, have we designed our current system to avoid failure?

-So while an arbitrary-target-driven-check-and-correct design may avoid failing on safety, the additional cost may cause us to then fail on financial viability.
+So, while an arbitrary-target-driven-check-and-correct design may avoid failing on safety, the additional cost may cause us to then fail on financial viability.

 Out of the frying pan and into the fire.